qojulia/WaveguideQED.jl/README.md

 adw = ad ⊗ w
 ```

-Finally, we can define an initial twophoton gaussian wavepacket state with view_twophoton and zero photons in the cavity, an Hamiltonian, and simulate the evolution:
+Finally, we can define an initial two-photon Gaussian wavepacket state with view_twophoton and zero photons in the cavity, a Hamiltonian, and simulate the evolution:

 ```julia